Hachigata Station: Platforms

-Adjacent stations

 History

 The station opened on 10 July 1925.
 The name comes from the former Hachigata Castle, the ruins of which remain nearby.

 From 17 March 2012, station numbering was introduced on the Tōbu Tōjō Line, with Hachigata Station becoming "TJ-36".

 A new station building was opened on 21 March 2015.

 Passenger statistics

 In fiscal 2019, the station was used by an average of 967 passengers daily.